eclipsesrl/udesly-docs/docs/wordpress-sidebar.md

 ---

 ## How to enable the WordPress Sidebar
-Insert a **Text Block** with the following attributes:
+Insert a **Text Block** with the following attribute:

-> wp=general
->
-> el=sidebar
+> sidebar={your sidebar name}

-Populate the Text Block with the slug of the sidebar (you can choose the slug you prefer the most, the Adapter will register it automatically).
+You can choose the name you prefer the most, the Adapter will register it automatically.